 Note: Both the settings are also displayed in the graphical representatives in your diagrams.

-To access area where MongoDB field specifics can be modified, click the arrow icon left to the field name.
-Additional area expands and you can specify validation settings, description and sample data.
+To access areas where MongoDB field specifics can be modified, click the arrow icon left to the field name.
+The additional area expands and you can specify validation settings, description and sample data.

 3. Design documents

-MongoDB documents are objects that can be embedded to collections or other documents.
+MongoDB documents are objects that can be embedded in collections or other documents.

 Example: See collection customer.
 Field contact contains embedded document contact.
 And this document contains two fields: addresses and phones.
 Both the fields are arrays and contain embedded documents address and phone.

-To create new document, click the Document icon on toolbar and then click the main area.
+To create a new document, click the Document icon on the toolbar and then click the main area.

 Embedding documents to collections

-To embed the document to a collection, edit the target collection and select document name from Datatype selectbox.
+To embed the document to a collection, edit the target collection and select the document name from the Datatype selection box.